ECoLAD: Selecting Anomaly Detectors for Automotive Deployment via Compute-Reduction Evaluation: ECoLAD Protocol

+Inference only time $t_{\mathrm{inf}}$ is preferred over full run time $t_{\mathrm{e2e}}$ to avoid conflating offline training cost with online scoring capacity:

-\paragraph{Feasibility and throughput} Let $N$ denote the number of scored units: for windowed methods $N=T-w+1$ with series length $T$ and window length $w$; for non-windowed methods $N=T$.
-Throughput is $\mathrm{wps} = N / t_{\mathrm{inf}}$ in \wpsunit.
-An entity is \emph{feasible} at target $\tau$ if $\mathrm{wps}\ge\tau$.
-We use $\tau=500$~$\mathrm{wps}$ as a reference operating point corresponding to scoring at 500\,Hz (2\,ms period) under unit-stride windowing, i.e., one score per incoming sample.
-If $\tau$ is unmet, buffering or scoring latency grows without bound under sustained streaming.
-For windowed methods, $w$ is taken from the method configuration, whereas for non-windowed methods $w=1$ so $N=T$.
-Window scores are aligned to the window end timestamp for label comparison.
+The timing source is logged per run.
+Throughput is $\mathrm{wps} = N/t_{\mathrm{inf}}$ (windows per second), where $N = T - w + 1$ for windowed methods and $N = T$ for nonwindowed methods.
+An entity is \emph{feasible} at target $\tau$ if $\mathrm{wps} \ge \tau$.
+The reference point $\tau = 500$~wps corresponds to scoring at 500\,Hz (2\,ms per sample) under unit stride windowing; if $\tau$ is unmet, scoring latency grows without bound under sustained streaming.